How to Use This Help

 Here are some ways to navigate and search in dotPeek help:

 dotPeek provides two default shortcut schemes.
-Therefore, in this help system, you can adjust keyboard shortcuts displayed to you depending on the scheme that you prefer to use in the product.
+Therefore, in this help system, you can adjust keyboard shortcuts displayed within the help content depending on the scheme that you prefer to use in the product.

 Note that some commands may not be available from the main menu or may not have a default shortcut.